-1.13 For outstanding commitments, 83% are on previously developed land whilst, the remaining 17% are on greenfield sites.
-These figures can be compared with actual completions where 13% were on greenfield sites whilst 87% were on previously developed land between April 2009 and March 2010.
+- 1.12 Commitment sites are those sites which have a planning consent or a consent subject to the completion of a Section 106 Agreement and does include those units that were actually under construction.
+Table 1.2 below shows, for each type of planning consent, the number of committed dwellings and the Borough total to 31st March 2011.
+Over 57% of the outstanding commitments have full planning or reserved matters consent and therefore have no planning constraints to prevent their full implementation. - 1.13 For outstanding commitments, 79% are on previously developed land whilst, the remaining 21% are on greenfield sites.
+These figures can be compared with actual completions where 24% were on greenfield sites whilst 76% were on previously developed land between April 2010 and March 2011.
 For more information please refer to The Housing Monitor: Land for New Homes document.

-Table 1.2 Number of commitments as at 31st March 2010
+Table 1.2 Number of commitments as at 31st March 2011

 Consent Type Total Number of Committed Units Percentage of Total

-Full / Reserved Matters 1,800 57
+Full / Reserved Matters 1,579 51

-Outline 1,136 36
+Outline 873 28

+Extensions of Time 94 4

-Pending (s 106) 231 7
+Pending (s 106) 531 17

-Total 3,167 100
+Total 3,077 100